 atrocities of the Nazis; speaking of Jews being burned or eaten by dogs, Mengele's experiments and the scenery around the

 Auschwitz Holiday Camp and Health Spa.
 The last two lines give a contradictory feeling.
 They translate to:

 Surely, the band must be referring to the pitiful treatment received by the Germans

 once the zionist forces unjustly invaded the fatherland.
 But, back to the music...

-its fury with a mid-paced attack, soon transitioning back to the frantic pace found elsewhere on the album.
-The lyrics for
+unleashing its fury with a mid-paced attack, soon transitioning back to the frantic pace found elsewhere on the album.
+The

-this one make it clearer that the band is simply fascinated by war, in general, rather than really supporting any particular
+lyrics for this one make it clearer that the band is simply fascinated by war, in general, rather than really supporting any

-By this point of the album, it seems that Holocausto is a little less successful at holding my attention than their Brazilian
+music.
+By this point of the album, it seems that Holocausto is a little less successful at holding my attention than their

 is a bit sloppy, which is a little more apparent here than on some of the other tracks, due to the more intricate arrangement.